 - Preheat the oven to 350 degrees.

-- In the mixer bowl, cream butter, sugar & brown sugar together on low.
+- In the mixer bowl, cream the butter, sugar & brown sugar together on low.

 - Add the vanilla extract.

-- Roll out dough to 1/4 inch thickness.
+- Roll out the dough on a smooth surface to 1/4 inch thickness.
 Use cookie cutters to cut your cookies into your desired shapes.

-- Use a thin spatula to transfer to baking sheet placing approx 1" apart (they will puff & spread slightly) If you have trouble rolling the dough - chill it for about 30-60 minutes & try again.
+- Use a thin spatula to transfer the cut dough to a baking sheet – placing approx 1" apart (they will puff & spread slightly) If you have trouble rolling the dough – chill it for about 30-60 minutes & try again.

 - Bake in a preheated oven for 13-16 minutes.